 This stonecrop is a tough perennial that is a dependable choice for your late summer garden.
 This variety forms a compact mound of heavily serrated, grey-green foliage that blooms with white star-like flowers.
 The ‘Thundercloud’ will thrive in rock gardens since it tolerates dry soils and loves full sun.

 If you want to turn your ordinary yard into something extraordinary, contact Landscape Creations today at (630) 932-8966.
-Find out how we can add curb appeal and value to your DuPage County home.
+Find out how our landscaping design and installation can add curb appeal and value to your DuPage County home.